fgr1986/coco_mcu/README.md

 fernando.garciaredondo@arm.com and javier.fernandez-marques@arm.com

 ## Accuracy over validation dataset
-The network achieves a best accuracy on the validation dataset of 90.2%.
+The network achieves a best accuracy on the validation dataset of 90.2%. :exclamation:

 ## Network Architecture.
 ### Related work